Pupil Premium

 WRPS Catch up Premium Statement 20-21

 In 2021-22 academic year, this became the recovery premium and is monitored within the overarching pupil premium strategy statement.
-In 2021-22, the school received £9,715 in recovery premium funding.
+In 2022-23, the school will receive £9,715 in recovery premium funding.

-In addition to this, schools could choose to make use of an additional fund for school-led tutoring.
-We began using this additional funding (£10,800 including £2,700 school contribution) in October 2021, and intend to use it, in full, by July 2022.
+In addition to this, schools could choose to make use of an additional fund for school-led tutoring from September 2021.
+We began using this additional funding for the current academic year (£11,340 including a 40% school contribution) in September 2022, and intend to continue to use the new allocation in 22-23 academic year.
 The impact of this funding is monitored by senior leaders and the governing body.

 Physical Education & Sports Premium